jakemulf/dh-sportradar-demo/README.md

 * `./data/app.d/`: The Deephaven app mode directory
   * `./data/app.d/webhook_feed.py`: The Python script to setup the webhook feed
+  * `./data/app.d/historical_data_feed.py`: The Python script to setup pulling and parsing historical data
   * `./data/app.d/app.app`: The Deephaven app mode config file
+* `./data/sample_json/`: Sample JSON files from the SportRadar API to work with without making API requests
-* `./data/notebooks/`: Various Python scripts to collect data from SportRadar
+* `./data/notebooks/`: Various Python scripts to work more with the data from SportRadar
 * `./flask_server/`: The Python project to run the server to accept the SportRadar webhooks
   * `./flask_server/requirements.txt`: The Python dependencies for the project
   * `./flask_server/server.py`: The Python Flask server